wq/wq/docs/app/other-modules.md

 ```

 ## wq/progress.js
-[wq/progress.js] provides a simple way to create AJAX-powered auto-updating HTML5 [progress] elements.  wq/progress.js is meant to be used with a JSON web service that provides updates as to the current status of a long-running task.  wq/progress.js was originally created for use with the data import tasks in [wq.db]'s [dbio] contrib module.
+[wq/progress.js] provides a simple way to create AJAX-powered auto-updating HTML5 [progress] elements.  wq/progress.js is meant to be used with a JSON web service that provides updates as to the current status of a long-running task.  wq/progress.js was originally created for use with the data import tasks in the [dbio] module.

 ### API